William de Ros, 6th Baron Ros: Inheritance and marriage

 De Ros received seisin of his estates on 11 February 1394, (Note: Seisin was feudal possession and, William Searle Holdsworth said, had the same root word as the Latin possessio.
 It applied only to freehold land; J. M. Kaye noted that "By 'seised in demesne' is meant property which either was in the actual possession of a grantor, or else was held from him by persons who held no freehold estate and whose possession did not count as seisin for common law purposes, namely, villeins, who were personally unfree, and customary tenants who, although they were personally free, did not hold their land by freehold tenure".) which included custody of several Clifford family estates; his sister had married Thomas de Clifford, 6th Baron de Clifford around 1379.
 He held the latter lands until their son came of age around 1411.
 De Ros married Margaret, daughter of John Fitzalan, 1st Baron Arundel and Eleanor Maltravers, soon after he inherited.
 She was already in receipt of a 40-mark (Note: A medieval English mark was a unit of currency equivalent to two-thirds of a pound.) annuity from King Richard II because she had been in the household of Richard's recently deceased queen, Anne of Bohemia.
 His wife gave de Ros what may have appeared to be a useful connection to the crown.
 Also useful to William was the fact that his wife's father had recently died, so de Ros now had the Earl of Arundel as a brother-in-law.
 His new connections and the higher political profile they brought may account for the royal grants he soon received of Clifford manors in Yorkshire, Derbyshire, and Worcestershire.
 These had been the dower lands of Euphemia (widow of Robert, Lord Clifford), who had died in November 1393.
-De Ros attended the king's wedding to his second wife—Isabella of Valois, daughter of King Charles VI of France—in Calais in December 1396.
+De Ros attended the king's wedding to his second wife—Isabella of Valois, daughter of King Charles VI of France—in Calais on 31 October 1396.
 His wife's grandfather died the following year, and she became Lady Maltravers suo jure.